Requirements of the Successful Bidder

 Each convention is expected to maintain a website that will be linked to the WFC Website.
+All conventions must provide a list of committee members and contact information (Board policy 2015).
 Online registration may not be made available until the beginning of the awards banquet two years prior to the convention year.
 Convention committees are strongly encouraged to make online registration and payment available to members (see below), as well as contact information for principle department heads and information about applying for dealers room or art show space.
 Once the convention ends, the website should be archived with WFC.

 When a bid is awarded, the Board will consult with the winner as to the official guest list, to avoid the same people being repeated and to ensure a breadth of experience in the genre.
 Bidders should consult the list of Guests of Honor who have already been honored, found on the WFC website.
 The Board may provide suggestions to forthcoming conventions for slots such as Toastmaster.
 It is especially important to consult with Board members if an individual is listed as “special guest” in the convention Guests of Honor History, as this designation did not always apply to guests of honor.
 North American conventions should plan to include an international guest on their list to help maintain the world culture of WFC.

 Conventions usually pay for travel costs, hotel room, memberships and a per diem for the official guests and sometimes a spouse.
 However, no appearance fees, speaking fees, or other honoraria may be paid to any official or other guests (except as noted below under Travel Allowances).